pikvm/pikvm/pages/Community_FAQ.md

 ```
 192.168.1.XXX:/volume1/Data /mnt/Data nfs      auto,rw,soft    0 0
 ```
-### Can you use an iPad on PiKVM?
-- Yes, with the correct hardware you can control an iPad
-- Yes, activate VNC and use JUMP app(Full featured but more expensive), or bVNC(Not recommended, lack luster features but cheap).
-RealVNC does NOT work
-### Can I use RealVNC to connect to PiKVM?
-- No, RealVNC is not a real vnc so will not work

 ### Troubleshooting
 - It is expected that you are aware of basic networking while working on this project and that you have read up on the project prior to going to Discord